Vladimus22/javascript-training/README.md

 # javascript-training
-A repository to hone my skills in Javascript.
+:books: :pencil: A repository to hone my skills in Javascript.